MicrosoftDocs/quantum-docs/azure-quantum/quickstarts/optimization-quickstart.md

 ## Create a `Workspace` object in your Python code and log in

 Now create a Python file or Jupyter Notebook, import the `Workspace` module from `azure.quantum`, and create a `Workspace` object.
 This is what you will use to submit our optimization problem to the Azure Quantum Optimization service.
+The value for `resource_id` can be found on the Azure Portal page for the [Quantum Workspace you created](xref:microsoft.azure.quantum.workspaces-portal).

 Once the `Workspace` object is created, you log in using the `workspace.login()` command.